As a Study Abroad or Study USA student, it is your responsibility to:

 - FOR ELON IN NYC:

 - FOR ELON IN DC:

 - Electronically sign the Course Review Form material in your MyElonGlobal application.
 Your application will not be complete until you sign this material.

 - Await approval or additional instruction from the Associate Registrar.

 Short-Term (Winter Term and semester travel-embedded) Programs

 It is the students’ responsibility to register for Short-Term (Winter Term and semester travel-embedded) programs.
 If you are participating in a Short-Term program, the GEC will register all accepted students for the one-credit Fall Prerequisite Preparatory Seminar Global (GBL) course.
 You will not need to register through OnTrack.
 Do not drop the GBL course.

 For more information on short-term program policies, please see the Policies page.

 Independent Programs & Non-Elon Programs

-Drop by the GEC in Global Commons 360 within these hours for course planning/course review form help — no appointment necessary:
+Drop by the GEC in Global Commons 360 anytime within these hours to chat with an advisor, or to discuss course planning/course review form questions with the associate registrar — no appointment necessary: